-This course is designed to give students a basic understanding of developmentally appropriate practice, advocacy, and physical development of young children.
-Upon completing the course, teacher candidates will be able to apply these principles to develop developmentally appropriate activities, serve as an advocate for young children, and apply motor skills, health, safety, and nutritional principles to create a sound environment in the early childhood classroom.
+- A. Understand developmentally appropriate practice, advocacy, and physical development of young children. - B. Learn to apply principles to design developmentally appropriate activities. - C. Develop a desire to serve as an advocate for young children. - D. Learn to apply motor skills, health, safety, and nutritional principles that will create a sound environment in the early childhood classroom.